Our Program and Approach

 The preschool adopted a revitalised view of educational practice which enabled families to reexamine their assumptions and engage with their children in new and exciting ways, with many families embracing a more inquisitive approach to early learning.

 In 2020, the team at KU Isobel Pulsford was awarded the 'Making the KU Difference to Quality' Award.
 The Annual KU Difference Awards were introduced a number of years ago, as a way of acknowledging KU staff who have made a significant contribution to KU.
 These annual awards are open to all KU staff, at any level (either individual staff or a team), who have worked above and beyond their normal duties.

 Our Reconciliation Action Plan

 KU was proud to launch its inaugural Innovate Reconciliation Action Plan (RAP) in 2016.
-At KU Isobel Pulsford, we began our journey to develop our centre’s RAP in 2019 and we are proud to launch it now.
+At KU Isobel Pulsford, we began our journey to develop our centre’s RAP in 2019.
 Please view it here.